ajay-it/ToDo-App/README.md

 Features

-Add, edit, and delete tasks
+Add, edit, and delete tasks.

-Set due dates and reminders
+Set due dates and reminders.

-Organize tasks by priority or category
+Organize tasks by priority or category.

-Search function to quickly find specific tasks
+Search function to quickly find specific tasks.

 Technology Used

-Kotlin
+Kotlin,
-XML
+XML,
 Android Studio